Trademarks -Why It’s Good To Have One

 - an International Trademark – a procedure allows you to register a Trademark with the World Intellectual Property Organisation (WIPO).
 There are currently 66 countries (please see the table for included countries) which have signed the Madrid protocol and if you have a Trademark registered with one (or more) of those countries you can extend your protection to cover other WIPO countries more easily than doing it on a country by country basis.

-- If you want to cover other countries not within the WIPO, then this can be done on a county by country basis.
+- If you want to cover other countries not within the WIPO, then this can be done on a country by country basis.

 Before proceeding with an International Trademark you need to at least have a Trademark pending in UK and/or EU.